-- (G) The lifecycle greenhouse gas emissions of the fossil fuel displaced by the qualified fuel. - (2) The dollar amount of renewable fuel production credit claimed by the taxpayer for qualified fuel produced and sold during the calendar year, not to exceed the amount per taxpayer established in paragraph (a). - (3) The cumulative amount of renewable fuels production tax credits received by the taxpayer during prior years during the credit period. - (4) The number of employees of the facility and each employee's state of residency. - (5) The projected number of British thermal units of renewable fuels production for the succeeding year. - (6) Whether a renewable fuels production tax credit is anticipated to be claimed in the succeeding year.
+- (3) The cumulative amount of renewable fuels production tax credits received by the taxpayer during prior years during the credit period. - (4) The number of employees of the facility and each employee's state of residency. - (5) The projected lower heating value in British thermal units of renewable fuels production for the succeeding year. - (6) Whether a renewable fuels production tax credit is anticipated to be claimed in the succeeding year.

-HSEO also recommends re-wording paragraph (b), starting on page 2 of the bill, to establish a timeline for the review of the information provided, so that if the claim is timely, complete, and accurate, the taxpayer may receive the certificate to file with the taxpayer's tax return:
+HSEO also recommends re-wording paragraph (b) to establish a timeline for the review of the information provided, so that if the claim is timely, complete, and accurate, the taxpayer may receive the certificate to file with the taxpayer's tax return:

-(b) Within thirty calendar days after the due date of the statements required under subsection (f), the Hawaii state energy office shall: (1) Acknowledge receipt of the statements in writing; (2) Total all renewable fuels production that the Hawaii state energy office certifies as eligible for the tax credit for the calendar year; In the event that the verified credit (3) claims under this section exceed \$6,000,000 for all eligible taxpayers in any given calendar year, the \$6,000,000 shall be divided between all eligible taxpayers for that year in proportion to the lower heating value of renewable fuels produced by all eligible taxpayers.
+- (b) Within thirty calendar days after the due date of the statements required under subsection (f), the Hawaii state energy office shall: - (1) Acknowledge receipt of the statements in writing; - (2) Total all renewable fuels production that the Hawaii state energy office certifies as eligible for the tax credit for the calendar year; - In the event the verified credit claims (3) under this section exceed \$6,000,000 for all eligible taxpayers in any given calendar year, the \$6,000,000 shall be divided between all eligible taxpayers for that year in proportion to the lower heating value of renewable fuels produced by all eligible taxpayers.
 Upon reaching \$6,000,000 in the aggregate, the Hawaii state energy office shall immediately notify the department of taxation.
-In no instance shall the total dollar amount of certificates issued exceed \$6,000,000 per year;
+In no instance shall the total dollar amount of certificates issued exceed \$6,000,000 per year; - (4) Issue a certificate to the taxpayer verifying the amount of renewable fuels